 Reva Wolf teaches and writes about art of the eighteenth century to the present.
 She is the author of two books: Goya and the Satirical Print and Andy Warhol, Poetry, and Gossip in the 1960s.
-Her recent work focuses on methodology, art and humor, the reception of art, and issues of appropriation and authenticity.
-She has held fellowships at the Metropolitan Museum of Art, Harvard University, and the Institute for Advanced Study, Princeton.
+Her recent work focuses on methodology, art and humor, the reception of art, Freemasonry and art, and the social history of art.
+She has held fellowships at the Metropolitan Museum of Art, Harvard University, the Institute for Advanced Study, Princeton, and the Center for Advanced Study in the Visual Arts (CASVA), National Gallery of Art, Washington, DC.
 She was a 2010-11 recipient of the State University of New York Chancellor’s Award for Excellence in Teaching.

 Selected Recent Publications:

 Co-editor, with Alisa Luxenberg.
 Freemasonry and the Visual Arts from the Eighteenth Century Forward: Historical and Global Perspectives.
 New York and London: Bloomsbury Visual Arts, 2020 [release date, November 2019].